-(a) all waters which are currently used, were used in the past, or may be susceptible to use in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide;

-(b) all interstate waters, including interstate wetlands; DCA HEDD

-(c) all other waters such as intrastate lakes, rivers, streams (including intermittent streams), mudflats, sandflats, wetlands, sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds that the use, degradation, or destruction of which would affect or could affect interstate or foreign commerce including any such waters:
+- a. all waters which are currently used, were used in the past, or may be susceptible to use in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide; b. all interstate waters, including interstate wetlands; - c. all other waters such as intrastate lakes, rivers, streams (including intermittent streams), mudflats, sandflats, wetlands, sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds that the use, degradation, or destruction of which would affect or could affect interstate or foreign commerce including any such waters:

-(1) which are or could be used by interstate or foreign travelers for recreational or other purposes;

-(2) from which fish or shellfish are or could be taken and sold in interstate or foreign commerce; or

-(3) which are used or could be used for industrial purposes by industries in interstate commerce;

-(d) tributaries of waters identified in paragraphs (a) through (d) of this definition;

-(e) the territorial sea; and

-(f) wetlands adjacent to waters identified in paragraphs (a) through (f) of this definition.

-(g) all impoundments of waters listed above;
+- (i) which are or could be used by interstate or foreign travelers for recreational or other purposes; - (ii) from which fish or shellfish are or could be taken and sold in interstate or foreign commerce; or - (iii) which are used or could be used for industrial purposes by industries in interstate commerce; - d. tributaries of waters identified in paragraphs a. through d. of this definition; - e. the territorial sea; and - f. wetlands adjacent to waters identified in paragraphs a. through f. of this definition. - g. all impoundments of waters listed above